SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 * Auto Refresh applies to the whole dashboard, you cannot configure it by panel.
 * If there are two or more queries in a panel, the refresh interval for the panel is set to the maximum supported interval.
-* Panels with an [absolute time range](../../05Search/Get-Started-with-Search/Search-Basics/Time-Range-Expressions.md "Time Range Expressions") are not supported.
+* Panels with an [absolute time range] (../../05Search/Get-Started-with-Search/Search-Basics/Time-Range-Expressions.md "Time Range Expressions") are not supported.
 * If the requested refresh interval is not possible, you will get an error message indicating the actual refresh rate is slower than requested.
 The following are reasons why setting the refresh interval is not possible:

   * The time range is too long to refresh at this rate.
 Reduce the time range to allow a faster refresh interval.